skypjack/entt/docs/md/graph.md

 As a general rule, rebinding resources and tasks is highly discouraged because it could lead to subtle bugs if users don't know what they're doing.<br/>
-However, once the mechanisms of resource-based graph generation are understood, it can offer to the expert user a flexibility and a range of possibilities otherwise inaccessible.
+However, once the mechanisms of resource-based graph generation are understood, it can offer to the expert user flexibility and a range of possibilities otherwise inaccessible.

 ## Fake resources and order of execution